pmcilreavy/pmcilreavy.github.io/_posts/2018-09-12-readify-consultant-toolbelt.md

  **tl;dr** _A curated collection of ubiquitous libraries and tools that were created by current or ex-Readify employees._

-I've lived in Brisbane for six years now and I've worked at [Readify](https://readify.net/) for almost a year.
-The Brisbane and Readify developer community has a rich history of producing libraries and tools, several of which you may already using.
-Before moving to Brisbane I was already aware of many of them, like Octopus and Serilog, but didn't realise that they came out of Brisbane and Readify.
+I moved to Brisbane 2012 and I've worked at [Readify](https://readify.net/) since 2017.
+Readify developers past and present have a long history of producing popular libraries and tools, several of which you may already using.
+Before joining Readify I was aware of a few of them, like Octopus and Serilog.
 Others were new to me, and over the last year I've had fun learning about and using these tools that are fixture of a Readify consultants toolbelt 🛠.

 The purpose of this post is just to pull to together a few of these tools, particularly the ones I've been using myself.
 So here they are in alphabetical order.
-Let me know if I've made any glaring omissions.

 ## Autofac